milindkejriwal/K8s-EKS-QuickStart/index.md

 ## How to run your apps on EKS with just a few clicks

 So it’s 2021 & everyone wants to push their apps to Kubernetes.
 But let’s face it, this is still unknown territory for a lot of teams, especially those trying to modernise their existing apps.
 Also, having to go through endless tutorials & blogs, just for getting started, can be daunting.
-Although there is Minikube & similar tools out there, but often, enterprise cloud environments & their constraints are hard to replicate locally.
+We know there's Minikube & similar tools out there, but enterprise cloud environments & their constraints are often hard to replicate locally.

 Not anymore, though!